ricardofmandrade/Statements/README.md

-# Scripts for to help in the reconciliation of various statements
+# Scripts to help in the reconciliation of various statements